Phase diagram of solution of oppositely charged polyelectrolytes: Introduction

 Now let us discuss screening by a monovalent salt.
 This screening effectively cuts off the range of the Coulomb interaction at the distance $r_s$.
 As $r_s$ decreases, first the long-range Coulomb repulsion is reduced, while the short-range correlation induced attraction is not affected.
 Accordingly, all the ranges of condensation in the phase diagram become wider (Fig.~\ref{fig:phase}).
-Eventually, in the limit of very small $r_s$, the short-range correlational attraction is also screened out and the macroscopic drop completely dissolves (not shown in Fig.~\ref{fig:phase}).
+Eventually, in the limit of very small $r_s$, the short-range correlational attraction is also screened out and the macroscopic drop completely dissolves (such small $r_s$ are not shown in Fig.~\ref{fig:phase}).
 In the intermediate range of $r_s$ we are interested in, there are two major effects of screening.
+First, the tadpole configuration disappears at certain very large $r_s = r_c$ given by Eq.
+(37) (Fig.~\ref{fig:phase}).
+We will show that practically always $r_s < r_c$ or $b/r_s > b/r_c$ so that tadpoles are hardy observable.

-First, the tadpole configuration disappears at certain $r_s$ (Fig.~\ref{fig:phase}).
-Indeed, if we compare intra and inter disproportionation, the former has a lower Coulomb energy but a higher surface energy.
-At large $r_s$, the Coulomb energy is more important and tadpoles are preferred, and vice vera.
-In the analogy to the phase diagram of water, it is like the solid-vapor phase transition at low temperature.
-Second, the single drop phase occupies a finite range of $x$ around $x=1$ at a finite $r_s$, which grows with $1/r_s^2$ (Fig.~\ref{fig:phase}).
+Second effect of screening is that the single drop phase occupies a finite range of $x$ around $x=1$.
+Namely, at a finite $r_s$, as we show below in Eq.
+(41) this range widens with decreasing $r_s$ as $1/r_s^2$ (Fig.~\ref{fig:phase}).
 Recall that at $r_s\rightarrow\infty$, the macroscopic drop should be neutral and therefore it exists only at $x=1$.
-If each condensed complex were charged ($x\neq 1$), the total charge of the macroscopic drop would be proportional to its volume and the Coulomb energy per unit volume would be huge proportional to its surface.
-On the other hand, at $r_s$ much smaller than the size of the macroscopic drop, the Coulomb energy is not accumulative but additive for each volume of the size $r_s$.
+If each condensed complex were charged ($x\neq 1$), the total charge of the macroscopic drop would be proportional to its volume and the Coulomb energy per unit volume would be huge (proportional to its surface).
+On the other hand, at $r_s$ much smaller than the size of the macroscopic drop, the Coulomb energy per unit volume is constant.
 Therefore the macroscopic drop can tolerate some charge density and the range of the single drop phase in the phase diagram widens.